ahrefs/ocannl/README.md

 For more details, see [CHANGES](CHANGES.md).

+* **v0.4 merge buffers, C-syntax backend builder**: a significant refactoring of the API.
 * **v0.3 shape inference, jitted routines**: a major rewrite of the whole project.
   * **v0.3.3**: continuous integration and opam release.
   * **v0.3.2**: new shape inference feature: tracking leftmost axes -- complete inference for splicing, ellipsis-in-the-middle allowed in einsum notation.